 There are 2,900 miles of streams in the park and only 20% of the streams are big enough to support the trout population.
 Making it extra important to keep the streams clean and to always follow fishing guidelines set by the national park service.

-5. An Iconic Structure in the Park
+5. There’s an Iconic Structure in the Park

 The Mount Cammerer Fire Tower sits on top of Mount Cammerer at 5,050ft elevation.
 The tower was built in the 1930’s by the Civilian Conservation Corps and is a top destination for hikers today.
 The shortest hike is 11 miles roundtrip and is rated strenuous due to an elevation gain of 3,100ft.